-Take a day Trip to Jardin from Medelllin here, or read our guide of all the things to do in Jardin here.
+Take a day trip to Jardin from Medellin here, or read our guide to all the things to do in Jardin here.

 I wrote about the Medellin Metro system for tourists here, but if you find a metro system that incorporates some cable cars and goes to some areas that have been some of the world’s most dangerous, then you might want to take a guide.